Understanding the Organization System

 1. Interdependency – systems are composed of interdependent components that require communication, cooperation, and coordination.

-When combined with systems thinking, these three concepts can provide deep insights into the organization or what Deming called “profound knowledge.”
+Combined with systems thinking, these three concepts can provide deep insights into the organization or what Deming called “profound knowledge.”

-As popularized by Peter Senge in his 1990 book The Fifth Discipline, systems thinking focuses on the dynamic flows of inter-connected activities and information.
+As popularized by Peter Senge in his 1990 book The Fifth Discipline, systems thinking focuses on the dynamic flows of interconnected activities and information.
 It is one thing to think about individual exchanges between the interdependent components in a system and quite another to understand how the “flows” of energy, information, etc., “play out” over time in a dynamic system.
 In dynamic systems, the distance between cause and effect is often separated in both “time” and “space.”
 In organizations, the delay between action and result can be months or even years.
 This makes it difficult for leaders to learn from experience what worked and didn’t work.

 Humans learn best when the feedback (the result of the action) is immediate or soon after the act.
 When the delay between action and effect is months, it is difficult to learn from the feedback, and it is often difficult to even make accurate connections between the results and the actions.
 This “lag” or distance in time and space between cause and effect is a fundamental dilemma with strategy and organization outcomes.
 The interaction and interdependence of the system components mean that the results may show up in a system component far “downstream” of the initial action.
-This delay between action and effect makes it difficult to transition from the endless reacting to symptoms and “fighting fires” toward identifying and fixing root causes and “preventing fires.”
+This delay between action and effect makes it difficult to transition from endless reacting to symptoms and “fighting fires” toward identifying and fixing root causes and “preventing fires.”
 The first step to remedy this is to develop an explicit description of the organization system.

 Leader as Designer of Organization Systems